lyrrra/latin101/translation3.md

 ablative of agent

 Erechtheus, the son of Pandīon, had four daughters.
 At that time, Eumolpus, the son of Neptūnus, came to attack Athens, but he was defeated.
-Neptūnus, angry because his son was killed by Erechtheus, said, "Erechtheus's daughter must be scarificed."
+Neptūnus, angry because his son was killed by Erechtheus, said, "Erechtheus's daughter must be sacrificed."
 Therefore Chthonia, one of the daugters, was sacrificed.
 The other sisters killed themselves.
 Erechtheus himself was struck by a lightning bolt.